vapoursynth/vapoursynth/doc/installation.rst

 Enter the VapourSynth directory and run these commands to compile and install::

-* with Meson:

    meson setup build
    ninja -C build
    ninja -C build install

-* with Autotools:

-   ./autogen.sh
-   ./configure
-   make
-   make install

 Depending on your operating system's configuration, VapourSynth may not work out of the box with the default prefix of /usr/local.
 Two errors